gouline/dbt-metabase/CONTRIBUTING.md

 This project would not be here without its community, so contributions have and will always be welcome!

-## Questions

-If you have a **question** or an **idea**, please ensure it does not already exist and create a [discussion](https://github.com/gouline/dbt-metabase/discussions) under the appropriate category.
-This makes accepted answers and conversations available to others in the same situation.

 ## Issues

 When reporting a bug, please create an [issue](https://github.com/gouline/issues) and provide as much content as humanly possible: